FernandezEnrique/Exercises-Python/README.md

         5 3 1
         7 5 3 1
         9 7 5 3 1

 - 07 -> Set a password variable and make a loop to solve it.
+- 08 -> Enter a word to be spelled.

 # 06 - Functions

 - 01 -> Define a function max() that takes 2 numbers and returns max.
-(Python already has a max() function though)
+        (Python already has a max() function though).
 - 02 -> Define a function max_of_three() that takes 3 numbers
-and return the larguest one
+        and return the larguest one.
-- 03 -> Define a function that takes a char and returns True if it is a vowel and False if it is not
+- 03 -> Define a function that takes a char and returns True if it is a vowel and False if it is not.
 - 04 -> Define a function addition() and multip() that adds up and multiplies all the number in a given list.
-Ex. sum([1,2,3,4]) returns 10 and multip([1,2,3,4]) returns 24
+        Ex. sum([1,2,3,4]) returns 10 and multip([1,2,3,4]) returns 24.
 - 05 -> Define a function that reverses words.
-Example: "hello" is "olleh"
+Example: "hello" is "olleh".
 - 06 -> Define a function that checks if a string is a palindrome.
-Example: "anna" is a palindrome but "car" is not
+        Example: "anna" is a palindrome but "car" is not.